waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 42:** Path to Mahogany Town blocked by water (needs SURF).
 - **Goldenrod Underground:** Locked door at (18, 6) is unsolved.
 - **Route 40/41 Water Route:** Confirmed dead end.
 Multiple pathfinding attempts to the west failed, blocked by a buoy maze.
+- **Route 42 (East from Ecruteak):** Confirmed dead end. `plan_path_with_warnings` tool returned 'No path found', confirming that the eastern section is inaccessible from the west due to water and one-way ledges.

 ## 5. New Hypotheses & Future Tests
 - **Bugged Youngster (Route 32):** Current assumption is the interaction is permanently bugged. **Alternative Hypothesis:** The bug might be state-dependent (e.g., resets after leaving the map, time-of-day). **Test (Low Priority):** After making more progress, return to Route 32 and attempt to interact with the Youngster at (3, 45) again.